 Walk-up grouse shooting involves a line of participants (usually with a gamekeeper at the centre), moving across moorland where grouse are present, sometimes accompanied by dogs.

 Driven grouse shooting (DGS) typically involves participants based in static locations (or shooting ‘butts’) with gamekeepers and additional staff driving grouse towards these areas.

-Q. Does the Peak District National Park Authority allow grouse shooting in the National Park?
+Q. Does the Peak District National Park Authority allow grouse/sport shooting in the National Park?

 Q. Does upland management for grouse shooting have environmental benefits?

 A. The National Park Authority considers that some aspects of grouse moor management can have a positive impact for the National Park.
 This includes; support for local economies through jobs and expenditure as a result of grouse shooting, protection of heathland and bog habitats from forestry and overgrazing (with the latter leading to reduced flood resilience), providing private sector investment in management and restoration of moorland habitats, and habitat management such as bracken control (which can take over other habitats of importance).
 Rotational heather management (which may include cutting or burning), can create more diverse heather habitat structures – benefitting birds and invertebrates - and potentially reduce the risk and severity of moorland wildfires.
 There is also evidence that ground-nesting birds of conservation importance such as curlew are vulnerable to predation, and that legal predator control can play an important - in some circumstances perhaps even vital - role in maintaining populations of such species.

 A. We work to ensure that any activity in the Peak District National Park has as a positive impact on the National Park’s special qualities as far as possible, and that negative impacts are minimised.